kinoubenkyou/code-bebop/content/2018-10-22-selection_sort.md

 \- Worst-case Time Complexity of O(n^2) Comparison and O(n) Swapping:

 The sort always has n loops of finding the largest/smallest element, and each loop has n comparisons.
-This case happens when the list is sorted in the reversed direction and all loops have swapping.
+This case happens when the list is sorted in the reversed direction and thus all loops have swapping.

 \- Best-case Time Complexity of O(n^2) Comparison and O(1) Swapping:

 The sort always has n^2 comparisons as explained in the worst case.
-This case happens when the list is already sorted and all loops have no swapping.
+This case happens when the list is already sorted and thus all loops have no swapping.

 \- Implementation in Python: